-We headed down with friends to lend a hand in retrieving some items from the boat.
+We headed to Newport with friends to lend a hand in retrieving some items from the boats.

-well honored since it re-opened in 2001.
+The Chanler has been well honored since it re-opened in 2001.
 Even during the full season, the experience is personal, more akin to a bed and breakfast than a sprawling hotel such as Ocean House.
-Lunch, in contrast to a full stay, is relatively reasonable, still intimate, yet feels grand and the quality of food is very high.
+Lunch, in contrast to a full stay, is relatively reasonable, still intimate, yet feels grand and the quality of food is high.

-It is also the only hotel on the famous Cliff Walk, which provides a great walk after lunch.
+It is also the only hotel on the famous Cliff Walk, which provides a nice walk after lunch.